bioclick/machine-learning-with-PyTorch-and-Scikit-Learn/chapters/01-Machine-Learning-Overview/README.md

 Machine learning is a branch of artificial intelligence that focuses on creating systems that can learn and make decisions without being explicitly programmed.
 Instead of following a fixed set of rules, these systems analyze patterns in data, learn from those patterns, and use what they learn to make predictions or decisions.
 For instance, a machine learning model can identify spam emails by studying past examples or recommend movies by learning your viewing preferences.
 Essentially, it's like teaching computers to recognize patterns and solve problems on their own.

+## Neural Networks
+Comprise layers of interconnected nodes (neurons).
+Each layer transforms the input data through weights and activation functions.
+Basic layers include:

+- **Input Layer:** Receives data.
+- **Hidden Layers:** Perform transformations.
+- **Output Layer:** Generates predictions.

+Moreover, there is another popular concept named, Deep learning.
+It employs neural networks with multiple layers to model complex patterns in data.
+Further in this tutorial, we're going deeper into it.

 ## Algorithms
 In machine learning, algorithms are often divided into three main categories: supervised, unsupervised, and reinforcement learning.